-Influence the RFP by Shaping the RequirementsThe best of the best of government contractors shape the requirements in the RFP to raise their win probability.
+Influence the RFP by Shaping the RequirementsThe best of the best of Government contractors shape the requirements in the RFP to raise their win probability.
 They wire the contracts to themselves early on, and seal the deal with the perfect proposal.
 Wiring seems like something negative, but unless you are violating the procurement integrity laws, there is nothing unseemly or unethical in doing this, just good business for Beltway insiders.
 The good news is that you can wire the contracts to yourself as well.

 The recipe for wiring an opportunity to your company is simple: